acm-uiuc/til/_til/vim/reverse-a-group-of-lines.md

+---
-# Reverse A Group Of Lines
+title: Reverse A Group Of Lines
+category: vim
+---

 The following command can be used to reverse the order of all lines in a file by doing a global move on all lines that match the beginning of line